 Loan Exit Counseling

-Students who have taken out federal loans to help pay for college are required by federal law to have loan exit counseling before they graduate.
-The purpose of exit counseling is to acquaint students with the type - or types - of loan which they have, the amount of their indebtedness, and their rights and responsibilities under each loan program.
+Students who have taken out federal loans to help pay for college are required by federal law to have loan exit counseling before they graduate, leave school, or drop below half-time enrollment*.
+Exit counseling provides important information needed to prepare to repay federal student loans.
+It reacquaints students with the type - or types - of loan which they have, the amount of their indebtedness, and their rights and responsibilities under each loan program.

-- Students who have Stafford Loans should complete their exit counseling at the Great Lakes website.
+- Students who have Stafford or Federal Direct Loans should complete their exit counseling at the StudentLoans.gov website.

 - Students who have Beloit College Loans should complete the exit counseling at the University Accounting Service website.